 Daily Health Monitoring

 Face masks/coverings are a critical factor in stopping the spread of COVID-19.
 Students are expected to wear masks in the residence halls including in hallways, on the way to the bathroom and within community spaces.
 Masks do not need to be worn in the room if all roommates agree, and then only when the assigned residents are within the room/unit.
-If guests are in the room (see Guest Policy and Expectations below), masks must be worn by all individuals.

 The measures outlined in this policy are mandatory.